 “Hmmm, I may have gone a little over the top there.”

-There were times when I wish I had a built-in 7 second delay like the one employee during live telecasts/broadcasts.
+There were times when I wish I had a built-in 7 second delay like the one employed during live telecasts & broadcasts.

 Once you’ve said something, you can’t take it back.